jaredjennings/jaredjennings.github.io-src/content/cortex-on-kubernetes.rst

 .. _ticket: https://github.com/TheHive-Project/Cortex/issues/347
 .. _`pull request`: https://github.com/TheHive-Project/Cortex/pull/349

+**UPDATE**: https://github.com/jaredjennings/helm-cortex is a Helm chart embodying all I've learned below. https://hub.docker.com/r/jaredjennings/cortex is a build of the code I've submitted in the pull request.
+It only has a `latest` tag, and Helm doesn't let you override the appVersion, so my chart presently says the appVersion is "latest."
+This is frowned upon, because Helm charts are supposed to do the same thing a week from now that they did today, and "latest" can certainly change from now to then.
+Take it as an indication of the relative immaturity and instability of all this stuff that my chart uses the "latest" appVersion, and the chart itself has a 0.x version number.

 One of the goals I set out in the ticket was some kind of documentation about how to make it work.
 Here's how I did that at